hukish/gallery-master/README.md

 - [X] Copy a link to the photo to share with my friends.
 - [X] View photos based on the location they were taken.

+## Bugs
+There are no know bugs at the mom